ghostshanky/stayeasy/README.md

-# StayEasy Authentication System
+# StayEasy, Inc. Authentication System

-A comprehensive authentication system for the StayEasy hostel/PG listing platform built with Express.js, Prisma, and PostgreSQL.
+A comprehensive authentication system for the StayEasy, Inc. hostel/PG listing platform built with Express.js, Prisma, and PostgreSQL.

 ## Features